Vayeraagi/Shell/README.md

 # Shell
-A research project on effient data structures for time series analysis
+A research project on efficient data structures for time series analysis